The Story of Mary and Martha: 6 Inspiring Lessons

 How can you and I bless the Lord?

 The answer is surprisingly simple.
-God just wants us to spend time in His presence.
+God wants us to spend time in His presence.
 After all, that is why Jesus went to the cross.

-Due to our sin, we could not enter the Holy Presence of God and so God made a way for us.
+Due to our sins, we could not enter the Holy Presence of God and so God made a way for us.
 He bridged the gap between our sin and His holiness through the death of His Son, Jesus on the cross.

 We just have to believe that Jesus is the Son of God and that He died, paying the price for our sin, and rose again three days later.